Dog Care | Dental Care

 - Step 4:

 Most of these contain chemicals like chlorhexidine or stannous fluoride – ask your vet for more information.
-Do not use human tooth paste, it will upset your dog’s stomach.
-You vet can recommend a pet friendly tooth paste.
+Do not use human toothpaste, it will upset your dog’s stomach.
+Your vet can recommend a pet-friendly toothpaste.
 They also might advise using an antiseptic spray or rinse after brushing.